Crocodile (Black Mirror): Reception

 The ending was mostly criticised.
 Handlen summarised: "while both reveals are unexpected, neither of them illuminate anything that came before it".
 Hudson saw the "dramatic irony" in the baby's blindness, but critiqued that "it arrives abruptly and without setup".
 Bramesco saw the twist that the baby was blind as "needlessly cruel" and Bakare analysed that it was "a step too far for many".
 Hudson said that the guinea pig being used to catch Mia "makes no sense, even within the episode's techno-mythos", though Mellor found this twist funny.
 Oller said that the ending overall was "written well enough that the dread precedes the groans", but contained "enough overkill" and was "more than a bit silly".

 The acting received acclaim, although Mia's character was criticised.
 Sullivan lauded that "Riseborough's performance is as close to undeniable as they come".
 Sims said she was a "wonderful actress" and "almost sold [him] on Mia's abrupt descent into darkness early on in this episode".
 Harley said that she was "steely and reserved" but shows emotion "at all of the right times", so that Mia does not become "a complete heartless sadist".
 In contrast, The Independent's Jacob Stolworthy saw her as "perhaps the most unlikeable creation to have featured in Black Mirror" to that point, and it was "unclear" whether that was intentional.
 Chaney said that Mia's actions "seem completely out of character" given her initial behaviour after the car crash.
 Sawar was praised, with Harley saying that she employed a "bright, plucky determinism" as Shazia.
 Oller said that her "professionalism and personal touch" was "endearing" and desirable in a detective character.
 Additionally, Sims found it pleasant to see Shazia assembling information "methodically but with empathy and care".

-The aesthetics were praised: for instance, Hudson found them "austere and beautiful" and Temperton commented that the episode "looks magnificent".
+Architectural Digest reviewed the aesthetics as the best of the fourth series.
+Hudson found them "austere and beautiful" and Temperton commented that the episode "looks magnificent".
 Handlen said: "The Icelandic setting is gorgeous, managing to convey the characters' isolation and vulnerability with visuals alone".
 Hillcoat was praised for his directing work by Stolworthy, who found the episode "often stylistically pleasing".
 Oller enjoyed the "unflinching, up-close grotesquery" in his direction.
 Chaney saw Hillcoat as "summoning a frostbitten grimness from forbidding territory", made possible by the "vivid, evocative setting".